 This forces the test for mknod to be run as root.
-It is generally considered dangerous to run this test as the root user, but as it is being run on an only partially built system, overriding it is OK.
+It is generally considered dangerous to run this test as the root user, but as it is being run on a system that has only been partially built, overriding it is OK.